ITISFoundation/osparc-manual/docs/tutorials/uc_davis.md

     ![CC_inputfiles](https://user-images.githubusercontent.com/32800795/61584726-1d111100-ab4d-11e9-9a91-93c1da82b05c.JPG ':size=500%')

 3. Next, click “Run” at the bottom of the workbench.
-You will then be able to view results of the simulation in any of the viewer services.
+You will then be able to view results of the simulation in any of the viewer Services.

-    Please note that running the entire study including 2D will take some time: about 10 minutes for the 2D part and about 1 minute for the remaining parts.
+    Please note that running the entire Study including 2D will take some time: about 10 minutes for the 2D part and about 1 minute for the remaining parts.

 4. The simulation gives either 0D (ex.
 Time series of membrane potential),